 A wide but not-so-scary choice of investments with Dodl's straightforward range of funds, themes and shares.

 Invest with confidence knowing that Dodl is brought to you by AJ Bell.
 A multi-award-winning, FCA-regulated investment platform.

-The investments you choose will have their own charges.
-They’re not included in the Dodl charge of 0.15% per year and usually aren’t included in the charges for other providers either.
-So it’s important to check these when comparing investment apps.
+The investments you choose will have their own charges, and they’re not included in the Dodl account charge of 0.15% per year.

-Just so you recognise them when you see them, take a look at the different types of investment charges you can get.
+You'll be shown a breakdown of the investment charges when you buy or sell any funds or shares in the Dodl app.
+But just so you recognise them when you see them, take a look below at the different types of investment charges you may get.

 All funds (inc. exchange traded funds) available with Dodl have an ongoing charge, given as a % of your investment e.g. 0.20%.
 It covers the day-to-day costs of running and managing the fund.
 It’s deducted straight out of your investment by the fund manager – not by Dodl – so you don’t need to do anything to pay it.

 On top of the ongoing charge is the fund’s transaction costs (basically the fund manager’s costs to buy/sell investments in the fund).
 It’s shown as a % of your investment in the fund, like the ongoing charge is, and you’ll be able to see both in the fund’s key investor information.

 It’s really important to understand the charges for the funds you’re interested in before deciding whether to invest.